I paused for some Good Friday reflection this week. Mostly because the week leading up to Easter didn’t go how I imagined.

-Try as I might, I haven’t been able to wrangle these kids together for two minutes to let Easter sink into our hearts.
+Try as I might, there was a domino effect going on over here that repelled any semblance of order to wrangle these kids together for two minutes to let Easter sink into our hearts.

 Of course, those big kids couldn’t be with us for Easter prep anyway, but I still want to wrap my mother-heart around them.
 Sometimes it feels like we are so spread out.

-All the while I have been scribbling down Easter notes, trying to fit in all the events of Holy week into my heart, wracking my brain as to how to help infiltrate all this goodness into my children.
+All the while through my muddle of mothering, I have been scribbling down Easter notes.
+Trying to fit in all the events of Holy week into my heart, wracking my brain as to how to help infiltrate all this goodness into my children.

 The Good News.